 Salamanders’ enormous genomes result from unusually high levels of TE accumulation .
 Most animals have robust mechanisms for TE control that minimize functional or regulatory disruption associated with TE mutations.
 These control mechanisms also prevent the accumulation of TEs.
 In contrast, salamander TE control is characterized by low TE deletion rates, potentially less comprehensive TE silencing, and overall decreases in TE mutational hazard (Sun, Arriaza, et al. 2012; Sun, Shepard, et al. 2012; Sun and Mueller 2014; Frahry, et al. 2015; Madison-Villar, et al. 2016; Mohlhenrich and Mueller 2016).
 These properties result in clade-wide genomic gigantism.
 However, TEs are deleted as well as inserted, producing genome size decreases as well as increases.
 Overall, the processes of TE insertion and deletion are stochastic, but overall mutation pressure in salamanders appears biased towards TE accumulation.

 In this study, we test the hypothesis that metamorphic repatterning imposes evolutionary constraints on genome/cell size expansion in salamanders.
 We predict that the degree of constraint differs based on characteristics of metamorphic repatterning: does it happen inside the egg (as part of direct development) or in a free-living organism?
 Is the metamorphosing animal able to feed?
 We use genome size data, life cycle data that includes the ability or inability to feed during metamorphosis, and a phylogeny for salamanders (Rose 1995c, a, b, 1996; Deban and Marks 2002; Bonett, et al. 2014; Rose 2014; Gregory 2020).
-We apply a phenomenological modelling approach that tests the relative contributions of stochastic and deterministic processes in shaping the evolution of quantitative traits.
+We apply phylogenetic comparative methods to quantify/estimate the relative contributions of stochastic and deterministic processes in shaping the evolution of quantitative traits.
 With these tools, we evaluate the roles of mutation pressure towards genome expansion (i.e. TE accumulation) and metamorphosis-associated selection to constrain this expansion in shaping the 8-fold range of gigantic genome sizes across the salamander clade.
 More generally, we demonstrate the flexibility of stochastic models of trait evolution, expanding their use beyond classic scenarios of adaptive evolution.

 END OF INTRO